top of page

 • Combustion byproducts

-There are two primary types:
+There are two primary types of kitchen range hoods:

-In New York City, ducted range hoods are typically required for commercial kitchens and are strongly recommended for residential applications, where feasible.
-However, when a hood exhausts air to the exterior, a make-up air system is required to replace the air being removed.
-In some buildings—especially larger or newer developments—make-up air may already be provided as part of the building’s ventilation system.
-In many residential homes, however, no such system exists, and the make-up air system must be added as a separate component to ensure proper ventilation and compliance with code requirements.
+In some buildings—especially larger or newer developments—make-up air may be provided as part of the building’s ventilation system.
+Yet in many residential homes, no such system exists.
+In these cases, adding a make-up air system as a separate component is essential to ensure adequate ventilation and compliance with code requirements.

 Functional Considerations for Range Hood Design

-• Capture Area & Hood Size: The hood should cover the cooktop fully and extend slightly beyond the burners for maximum efficiency.
+• Capture Area & Hood Size: The hood should fully cover the cooktop and extend slightly beyond the burners for maximum efficiency.

-NYC Code Compliance for Kitchen Range Hoods
+Navigating NYC Code Compliance for Kitchen Range Hoods

 NYC Mechanical Code (Chapter 5 – Exhaust Systems)